-(a) Examining records or documents, whether internal or external, in paper form, electronic form, or other media, for example calibration records of a monitoring device.
+(a) Examining records or documents, whether internal or external, in paper form, electronic form, or other media, for example, calibration records of a monitoring device.
 Inspection of records and documents provides evidence of varying degrees of reliability, depending on their nature and source and, in the case of internal records and documents, on the effectiveness of the controls over their production; or

 (b) A physical examination of, for example, a calibrating device.

 A68.
 Observation and inspection may support inquiries of management and others, and may also provide information about the entity and its environment.
-Examples of such procedures include observation or inspection of the following: [Previously paragraph A68]
+Examples of such procedures include observation or inspection of the following:

 The entity’s operations.
 Observing processes and equipment, including monitoring equipment, at facilities may be particularly relevant where significant Scope 1 emissions are included in the GHG statement.